Dejac01/final-app/README.md

 Check out the full site here:

-Use the login credentials below to check out the site as student and.or as a teacher.
+Use the login credentials below to check out the site as student and/or as a teacher.
 (The email is from a json placement holder and does not exist)
 Login as student:

 user: Sincere@april.biz